CodeEditorLand/Dependency/Maintain/README.md

     ../Script/Configure/Repository.sh
     ```

-4. (Owner) Set the permissions for all the repositories and common settings:
+4. (Owner) Set the permissions for all the `Source` and common settings:

     ```sh
     cd Land # (The Context)